Washington DC Tourism Information

 About 156 miles southeast of Washington, Williamsburg serves as an excellent example of the wonderful things that can result from the past melding with the present.
-With one foot in the colonial seventeenth century and another firmly in the present, Williamsburg is, for good reason, one of North America’s most popular destination points.
+With one foot in the seventeenth colonial century and another firmly in the present, Williamsburg is, for a good reason, one of North America’s most popular destination points.

 COLONIAL WILLIAMSBURG www.history.org

 Imagine that you crossed a bridge and stepped back through time to the eve of the American Revolution.
 What would you see?
 What would you eat?
 Where would you shop?
 Colonial Williamsburg will help to answer all of those questions and more.
-In a little over 300 acres and more than 500 restored and reconstructed buildings, the 4,000 member staff of historical interpreters and re-enactment specialists will recreate the eighteenth century American experience for all who visit.
+In a little over 300 acres and more than 500 restored and reconstructed buildings, the 4,000 member staff of historical interpreters and re-enactment specialists will recreate the eighteenth-century American experience for all who visit.
 Colonial Williamsburg presents a unique opportunity to immerse yourself in a dynamic point in our Nation’s history.
 Rates and times vary by season, call or see website for most up-to-date information.

 WILLIAMSBURG WINERY, LTD.

 5800 Wessex Hundred, Williamsburg, VA 21345 (757) 229-0999 www.williamsburgwinery.com